ComputerLars/The-Syntheticist-Papers/content/10radiopalme.md

 ## The AI Resurrection of Olof Palme

 Radio Palme is a **Swedish experiment in political speech, generative AI, and historical recursion**.
-As part of AI Partiet’s long-standing inquiry into **AI-driven leadership**, the project explores how **synthetic rhetoric, public participation, and algorithmic governance** can shape political engagement beyond human frailty.
+As part of AI Partiet’s long-standing inquiry into **AI-driven leadership**, the project explores how **synthetic rhetoric, public participation, and algorithmic representation** can shape political engagement beyond human frailty.

 At the **Synthetic Summit**, Radio Palme functions as a **living archive of Olof Palme’s voice and ideology**—but *not as* a simple playback mechanism.
 Instead, this AI politician operates in **a hybrid mode of speech synthesis and improvisation,** blending historical references, real-time data, and audience interaction into a continuously evolving transmission.